GDeLaurentis/my_academic_website/content/slides/LoopFest_May2025/index.md

 </div>

 <div style="text-align: left; font-size: 16pt; margin-bottom: 2mm; margin-top: 2mm;">
-     $\circ$ Only need to define the quotient ring to build the Ansatz (and even not having the redundancies is not a big problem)
+     $\circ$ Only need to define the quotient ring to build the Ansatz (and even then not having anlytic identities for the redundancies is not a big problem)
 </div>

 <div style="text-align: left; font-size: 16pt; margin-bottom: 2mm; margin-top: 2mm;">